Chirag-ahir/JAVA-All-Basic/README.md

   What is Compile time polymorphism?<br>
 Compile time polymorphism refers to a process in which a call to an overloaded method is resolved at compile time rather than at run time.
 Method overloading is an example of compile time polymorphism.

-What is Process in Java ?<br>
-An executing instance of a proram is called a process.

  Brief the life cycle of Applet ?<br>
   1. Initialization<br>
   2. Start<br>